 There are a lot of reasons why it’s important to bring your kids in to see the experts at Molen Orthodontics at a young age.
 First of all, we can give your child’s jaw, palate, airway, and teeth a thorough examination, to make sure that everything is growing the way that it should.

 If there are any issues, they’re often much easier to deal with while your child’s bones are still growing and hardening.
-Otherwise, if your child only sees us for the first time as a teenager, the jaws, teeth, and palate are much less malleable, and may need more intensive treatment to correct.
+Otherwise, if your child only sees us for the first time as a teenager, the jaws, teeth, and palate are much less malleable, and may need more extensive treatment to correct.
 In our office we only use palatal expanders while the sutures are unfused and malleable.
-This ensures a far more pleasant experience for your child than those who had jaw expanders after their sutures had fused closed.
+This ensures a far more pleasant experience for your child than those who had jaw expanders as teens after their sutures had fused closed.
 Seeing your child while they still have baby teeth ensures that the key sutures are still open and available for expansion if needed.

 Because your child’s bones are still growing, early treatment enables us to guide your child’s facial development.
 If it’s appropriate for your child a two-phase treatment will be recommended in stages so that a perfect smile is achieved.
 This tends to create more stable results and a reduced need of surgery or the removal of adult teeth, since the facial bones will develop around the properly aligned teeth.